to your ISP

 7. Send ATZ or ATZ! to activate the Dial Security settings.

-10 is ON, the settings in ROM (&F0) are loaded, disabling dial security.
+ON, the settings in ROM (&F0) are loaded, disabling dial security.

 the power of the modem.